The next time you go to an amusement park, take note of just how many different types of people are being catered to.

 In addition, segmentation allows you to understand the value of each customer group.
 As previously mentioned, it’s important to understand that larger groups are not necessarily more profitable.
 Smaller segments allow for deeper analysis of a group’s tendencies, enabling you to allocate resources accordingly.

-Understanding customer segments can also help a company identify new business opportunities and make strategic decisions about product development and distribution.
+Understanding types of customer segmentation can help a company identify new business opportunities and make strategic decisions about products or services based on customer data.

 In the world of business and marketing, there are certain tasks that only need to be completed once; from there you can just automate the process or use the same template over and over.
 Easy.